eaglesky/CodingPractices/AlgorithmsReview.md

   When testing the code, think about if offer/poll/isEmpty/size() can behave correctly when the array is empty, partially occupied, and fully occupied.
 Think about the edge cases for each method seperately, and try using one or as few as possible example input to test them.

   During the interview, use the second implementation first, and if not allowed, change it to the first one.
+* [Leetcode] Insert Delete GetRandom O(1)(Algorithm* and implementation*).
+ArrayList can support O(1) random remove, but at the expense of changing the order.
+* [Leetcode] Insert Delete GetRandom O(1) - Duplicates allowed(Algorithms* and implementations**).
+Storing map of val to its ids is an useful trick, also a good way of implementing multi-set other than the other two ways shown before.
+Maintaining the pointer using an element in a pair is also an useful trick!
+* [Leetcode] LRU Cache.
+(Algorithm* and Implementation*).
+Remember the best implementation.